iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 _Senior Software Engineer Specializing in Cryptographic Systems and Machine Learning_

-Ethically I strive to work towards products that protect people's privacy and help society be more evenly distributed.
-As a veteran of the game industry, I have seen how data usage within the last decade has not respected people's right to privacy and been applied to create digital addictions.
-This paradigm need not exist, products can be of great utility without compromising privacy or exploiting end users
+Ethically, I strive to work towards products that protect people's privacy and help society be more evenly distributed.
+As a veteran of the game industry, I have seen how data usage within the last decade has deeply invaded privacy in order to create digital addictions.
+This paradigm of exploiting users need not exist, products can be of great utility without compromising privacy

 I am focused on integrating concepts from cryptography and modeling mathematics that acheive products are both "smart" and private